New Orleans Garden District - a guide from a local.

 It’s more than hype-the beautiful Garden District of New Orleans lives up to its name.
 In a city that’s one big fairytale, the Garden District is the capital of southern charm.

-Here, you’ll find wise old oak trees, classy streetcars, mansions and apartment buildings resembling mansions, and quirky local businesses.
+Here, you’ll find wise old oak trees, classy streetcars, mansions and mansions turned into apartment buildings, and quirky local businesses.
 Exploring the Garden District is a must-do on any trip to the Big Easy.
+It can also be a great place to stay on your vacation to New Orleans, check out our guide to the best hotels in the Garden District here.

 Read on and find out more about New Orleans’ Garden District, a bit of history and why you should definitely visit it.